fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 65.	### What are SQL Injections?

-    Its a trick to complete a SQL query by filling a form content and placing query parts inside the form.
+    Its a hacking trick used to complete a SQL query by filling a form content and placing query parts inside the form.

    **[⬆ Back to Top](#table-of-contents)**